Community Links

 Brain Rinse's Mike Raffone at Fringe @ Five (credit: Sam Slide 2018)

 In 2014 then new chair Keith Savage introduced Fringe at Five, a regular free event at the Bandstand in the Pavilion Gardens showcasing some of the very best of Fringe talent and complementing Buxton Festival's Song at Six in the same location.
 The idea came from choir teacher Carol Bowns and her Kaleidoscope community choir was the first act to perform.
 Fringe at Five was one of a significant number of free events at the Fringe designed to reach out to a large number of people.
-Since 2013, Fringe for Free has listed all our free events in one place.
-Fringe at Five has gone on to inspire busking opportunities outside the Fringe desk and Fringe on Friday - extracts from shows at the Bandstand.

 Fresh Ideas

 We are constantly trying to think of new ways to broaden our reach and are open to fresh ideas and connections with community groups.
-If you would like to contact us about any of the above please Send message to Community Links.